marcus302/customer_purchases_api/README.md

 5. Implement proper testing with Pytest.

 # INSTRUCTIONS
-1. Install requirements with pip install requirements.txt.
+1. Install requirements with "pip install -r requirements.txt".
-2. Populate the database with dummy data with the command python insert_dummy_data.py
+2. Populate the database with dummy data with the command "python insert_dummy_data.py"
-3. Run the Flask app with the command flask run.
+3. Run the Flask app with the command "flask run".

 # OPTIONAL
-1. Run the example requests with the command python tests.py
+1. Run the example requests with the command "python tests.py"